KASEVADDI/azure_devops/README.md

 # azure_devops
-this repo created for pracise
+this repo created for saving the terraform scripts which i have used in my projects/compines